GPUOpen-Tools/vscode_extensions/radeon-gpu-analyzer/README.md

 - The shader model / shader type and the target architecture are chosen via drop down menus.
 - The last command per shader is saved and can be replayed.
 This allows you to spot the impact your code changes have on the ISA.
 - If you open the shader in a VSCode project, created files will open in a new view.
-- See all compiler errors and warnings in the VSCode terminal.
-- You can add language specific command line arguments via settings or just configure the command line in the terminal directly.

 ## Usage